felness/classic_ml/README.md

-# this repository shows my work on supervised learning and unsupervised learning
+# This repository shows my work on supervised learning and unsupervised learning